 The following chart provides an overview of the resources available to the Council during the year along with the outturn position compared to the budget.
-The tables below show how the revenue activity was financed during the year, highlighting that around 18% of the net funding is from external sources, i.e. New Homes Bonus and other non-ringfenced grants including Covid support grants, the balance of 82% comes from council tax and locally retained business rates reflecting the continuing shift from central to local funding.
+The tables below show how the revenue activity was financed during the year, highlighting that around 13% of the net funding is from external sources, i.e. New Homes Bonus and other non-ringfenced grants including Covid support grants, the balance of 87% comes from council tax and locally retained business rates reflecting the continuing shift from central to local funding.
 This position is shown net of fees and charges service income and highlighted in the tables below.

-The financial performance of the Council has been monitored throughout the year by officers and Members with regular reports being presented to Cabinet and Overview and Scrutiny Committee.
+6.3 The financial performance of the Council has been monitored throughout the year by officers and Members with regular reports being presented to Cabinet and Overview and Scrutiny Committee.
 The summary below provides an overview of the outturn position compared to the updated budget (i.e. updated for virements and approved in-year updates).
-The overall outturn position for the financial year was reported to Cabinet on 4 September 2022.
+The overall outturn position for the financial year against budget was reported to Cabinet on 29 June 2023